-This is where there is a driveway or garage.
+- 1.24 This is where there is a driveway or garage.
 Charging cars overnight at home is usually cheaper and more convenient for EV users than charging in public.
-The idea is also that, by using this cheaper home charging, both PHEV's and BEV's can maximise their potential contribution to the UK's future smart, flexible energy system, via smart charging and vehicle-to-grid (explained below on page X).
+The idea is also that, by using this cheaper home charging, both PHEV's and BEV's can maximise their potential contribution to the UK's future smart, flexible energy system, via smart charging and vehicle-to-grid (further information can be found on page 37)13.
 Smart charging can be used to make savings when charging an EV.
-It can also help to balance the electricity grid by charging your EV during off-peak times, such as overnight, when there is less demand for electricity.

-Whilst it is possible to use a regular UK three-pin socket, this is not recommended as it is much slower than a dedicated chargepoint and will likely involve running cables from inside the dwelling which is not considered appropriate or practical, and only cables supplied by the vehicle manufacturer should be used.
-Instead, an EV charging wallbox or charge point is required, as it communicates directly with the vehicle being charged and is safer and quicker, reducing charging time by 30-60% depending on the vehicle.
+It can also help to balance the electricity grid by charging your EV during off-peak times, such as overnight, when there is less demand for electricity. - 1.25 Whilst it is possible to use a regular UK three-pin standard 13 amp socket, this is not recommended as it is much slower than a dedicated suitably powered charge point.
+Running cables from inside the dwelling is also not considered appropriate or practical.
+Instead, an EV charging wallbox or charge point is required, as it communicates directly with the vehicle being charged and is safer and quicker, reducing charging time by 30-60% depending on the vehicle. - 1.26 Charge point cables can be either tethered or non-tethered.
+The recently published updated Building Regulations recommend that EVCP's be fitted with a universal socket (also known as an untethered EVCP).